erwa/notes/bash.md

 [ -e FILE ] # true if FILE exists.
 FILE could be directory.
 [ -h FILE ] # true if FILE exists and is a symlink.
 [ -n STRING ] or [ STRING ] # true if length of STRING is non-zero
-[ -s FILE ] # true if FILE exists and has a size greater than 0 [ -x FILE ] # true if FILE exists and is executable
+[ -r FILE ] # true if FILE has read permission for current user [ -s FILE ] # true if FILE exists and has a size greater than 0 [ -x FILE ] # true if FILE exists and is executable
 [ -z STRING ] # true if STRING is of length 0 (empty string)